linobollansee/css-property-adjuster/README.md

   their projects and resources, significantly enhancing the overall learning environment.

+- [Code Institute: Full Sample README]
+  - The starting README.md template was taken from the Code Institute's Portfolio Project Scope page.
+It was subsequently expanded to align with this particular project.

 - [W3 Schools](https://www.w3schools.com/)
   - W3Schools encompasses all the HTML, CSS, and JavaScript syntax necessary for a project.
 Visiting the site enabled exploration of what was achievable and facilitated the construction of functions not covered in JavaScript essentials.